Dr. Whittaker Schroder

 Syllabus

 Remote sensing is the collection and analysis of spatial data through the observation and scanning of large areas from a distance.
-The applications of remote sensing in archaeology are extensive, including site and feature prospection, mapping, topographic analysis, hydrological analysis, 3D modeling, subsurface imaging, vegetation, soil classification, among others.
-This course discusses the history and theory of the use of remote sensing in archaeology.
-The class will explore the use and analysis of remote sensing datasets from aerial photography, satellite imagery, laser scanning, radar, and thermal sensors to interpret archaeological sites, landscapes, land cover change, land use, and other archaeological and environmental applications.
-In addition to assessing case studies of remote sensing applications in archaeology, students will learn how to collect, preprocess, process, visualize, and analyze data.
+The applications of remote sensing in anthropology and archaeology are extensive, including site and feature prospection, mapping, topographic analysis, hydrological analysis, 3D modeling, subsurface imaging, vegetation, soil classification, among others.
+This course discusses the history and theory of the use of remote sensing in anthropology and archaeology.
+The class will explore the use and analysis of remote sensing datasets from aerial photography, satellite imagery, laser scanning, radar, and thermal sensors to interpret sites, cultural landscapes, land cover change, land use, and other archaeological and environmental applications.
+In addition to assessing case studies of remote sensing applications, students will learn how to collect, preprocess, process, visualize, and analyze data.
 The course will also address ethical considerations in conducting remote sensing research.

 ANT 2149: Lost Tribes and Sunken Continents: Pseudoarchaeology and Why It Matters